zehuaguo/SIT305MRI/README.md

 Week3: Built the new repository.

-Week4: Please check the layout part for activity_main_xml, activity_restaurant_list, customlayout_xml.
+Week4: Please check the layout part for activity_main_xml, activity_restaurant_list_xml, customlayout_xml.

 Week5: Check out the Java part for Mainactivity and Restaurantlist.
 Database establishment(Firebase).